datalogic/datalogic-android-sdk-selfshopping/README.md

 ## Add a dependency on the SDK

 Add a reference to the specific version of the SDK you would like to use to your `app/build.gradle` file.
-In this example, we are using version `1.12`.
+In this example, we are using version `1.8`.
 You can see a list of all released versions [here](https://github.com/datalogic/datalogic-android-sdk/releases).
+Look for references to the Selfshopping extension.

 ```gradle
 dependencies {